whoward/docs/markdown/reference/test-configuration.md

 ## Annotating Tests

-The following properties are using to annotate your tests on Sauce Labs.
+The following properties are used to annotate your tests on Sauce Labs.
 Note that these annotations can be added after the test is run via [the job update endpoint in the Sauce Labs REST API](/reference/rest-api/#-username-jobs-job_id-put).

-### name
+### Name your tests

 To make it easier to find and identify individual tests, use the _name_ setting to record test names on your jobs: